What are Spore-Based Probiotics? Let’s Dig in!

 As we age, we can all appreciate the importance of maintaining a healthy gut microbiome and reaping the benefits thereof.
 Spore-based probiotics ensures that we give our bodies back those healthy microorganisms that were always naturally present in your gut.

-Pay close attention to our virtual store, for our soon-to-be-released Spore-Based Probiotic supplement containing Bacillus subtilis HU58, Bacillus coagulans SC208, and Bacillus clausii SC109.
+Visit our virtual store and try our Spore-Based Probiotic supplement containing Bacillus subtilis HU58, Bacillus coagulans SC208, and Bacillus clausii SC109.

 Spore-based probiotics will provide you with a probiotic packed with heat-stable components, stomach acid resistant, and shelf-stable.
 You can rest assured that they will offer you high bioavailability ensuring that you get your recommended daily dose.